 Question 1: Define i.
 Diffusion ii.
 Evaporation iii.
 Boiling iv.
 Humidity

 i.
 Diffusion is the physical process involving the net movement of molecules from a region of higher concentration to lower concentration.

 Ii.
-Evaporation is one of the types of vaporization where liquids change to a gaseous state.
+Evaporation is one of the types of vaporisation, where liquids change to a gaseous state.
 It occurs at the surface of liquids.

 Iii.
-Boiling is a type of rapid vaporization of a liquid.
+Boiling is a type of rapid vaporisation of a liquid.
 It occurs when a liquid reaches its boiling point.

 Iv.
 Humidity is the amount of water vapour present in the air.